An Efficient Algorithm to Compute Norms for Finite Horizon, Linear Time-Varying Systems: Existing Methods For Gain Computation

 This is a Riccati Differential Equation (RDE). \end{enumerate} \end{theorem} The nominal performance $\|G\|_{[0,T]} < \gamma$ is achieved if the associated RDE solution exists on $[0,T]$ when integrated backward from $P(T)=F$.
 The assumption $R(t)<0$ ensures $R(t)$ is invertible and hence the RDE is well-defined $\forall t\in [0,T]$.
 Thus, the solution of the RDE exists on $[0,T]$ unless it grows unbounded.
 The smallest bound on $\gamma$ is computed using bisection as summarized in Algorithm~\ref{alg:bisectAlgo}.

 This algorithm is initialized with bounds on the gain such that $\gamma_{lb} \le \|G\|_{[0,T]} \le \gamma_{ub}$.
 The simplest choice for the lower bound is $\gamma_{lb} = \max_{t \in [0,T]} \bar \sigma (D_I(t))$.
 This can be computed (approximately) on a dense time grid.
 An upper bound can be found (if one is not known) by choosing increasing values of $\gamma$ until the RDE solution exists on $[0,T]$.
 The gain $\|G\|_{[0,T]}$ is finite and hence a finite upper bound will exist.
 Every bisection step involves integrating the RDE with $\gamma_{try}$ backward from $P(T)=F$.
 The bisection continues until the bounds are within the specified tolerance $\epsilon_a$.
 The RDE solution grows unbounded for each lower bound step, i.e. it only exists on $(t^*,T]$ for some $t^*>0$.
 The incomplete RDE solution for any $\gamma_{lb}$ can be used to construct a specific disturbance $d_{lb}$ such that it achieves the induced gain $\gamma_{lb}$~\cite{iannelli2019worst}.
 This disturbance $d_{lb}$ provides a verification that the induced gain $\|G\|_{[0,T]}$ is at least $\gamma_{lb}$.
+The RDE exhibits numerical integration issues on a significantly long horizon if $G$ is an unstable LTI system.